facundop3/nearbyRestaurants/README.md

 #### My homework:

 I do really need to make more emphasis on how to write unit test, for both backend and frontend.

-I also have to research on how to implement a fullstack monorepo, this one is literally a create-react-app inside the views folder of an express app.
-For sure this is not the way to go.

 Explore some in memory database options like redis.